 Where to train your Husky off-lead

-What you want to avoid are areas in which you might lose visual sight of your dog.
-Also places where small animals roam such as squirrels.
-Ideally you want a field (the larger the better) that is soft for the puppy to run on and enclosed.
+What do you want is to avoid the areas in which you might lose the visual sight of your dog.
+Also places where small animals roam such as squirrels or cats.

 Husky recall training is the key to reaching the end goal of feeling comfortable having your dog off leash.
 The ability to call back your dog on demand is critical to keeping him or her out of danger and not be a nuisance to you and others around you.

 Your work starts in your own yard.
 You should be able to call your Husky to you at any time and they will arrive.
-Initially you might need to use food rewards to associate your words with the desired behavior.
-For example if you yell “Cassie, come!” you want your dog Cassie to stop what they are doing, run up to you, stop and sit.
+Initially, you might need to use food rewards to associate your words with the desired behavior.
+For example, if you yell “Cassie, come!” you want your dog Cassie to stop what is she doing, run up to you, stop and sit.

-As your confidence grows you can try larger enclosed parks, preferably with people and dogs about.
-Keep working your way up until you can try semi-enclosed areas, the beach, or other relatively safe environments away from traffic and other dangerous attractions.
-You may never reach the point where you are 100% comfortable letting your dog off leash in urban environments but with a lot of practice you can probably have your husky run around an open field and come back to you on demand.
+You may never reach the point where you are 100% comfortable letting your dog off leash in urban environments but with a lot of practice, you can probably have your husky run around an open field and come back to you on demand.